 Cost comparison of Methimazole, Radioactive Iodine, and y/d

 The cost on Methimazole treatment depends on several variables including the dose requirements, which vary widely between cats, the form of the drug used (pills are the least expensive but many cats will require a compounded form which costs more), the stability of the dose in a given case (it can fluctuate as time goes by) and the frequency of lab work required to manage the case.
 Between drug, lab and Veterinary costs it can run $400 – $800 per year, maybe more.
 If this goes on for many years, the total can run into thousands of dollars.

 The cost of feeding y/d will depend on the size of the cat.
 For a 10# cat on dry y/d, the food itself for a year would be around $300 – $400.
 You’d have to subtract the cost of whatever food costs they would normally incur for the year to see the real cost of y/d.
 Supposing the cat normally eats $100 – 150 of food in a year, then the real cost of y/d for a year would be $200 – 300 above the normal feeding costs.
 In addition they could have another $200 – 400 in potential Veterinary costs, although stable cases wouldn’t need as much monitoring.
 So the cost of managing the condition with y/d is fairly similar to Methimazole.

-Radioactive Iodine runs about $950 plus two follow-up visits which are usually around $100 each, for a total of around $1150.
+Radioactive Iodine runs about $1350 to $1750, plus two follow-up visits which are usually around $100 each, for a total of around $1550 to $1950.
 There is some variation depending of exactly what lab work is needed to monitor the thyroid itself.
-This total is often less than the cost of having a cat on Methimazole or y/d for about two years.

 What are the consequences of not treating hyperthyroidism?